Poland–Ukraine border: History

 The Polish–Ukrainian border first came to be, briefly, in the aftermath of the Polish–Ukrainian War in 1919.
 The Treaty of Warsaw, signed in 1920, divided the disputed territories in Poland's favor along the Zbruch River.
 A year after the treaty was signed, however, Ukraine lost its independence to the Soviet Union, and its remaining territories were split between Poland and the Ukrainian Soviet Socialist Republic in the Peace of Riga.

-During the collectivization of Ukrainian farmland in the first five-year plan and the Holodomor, numerous Soviet citizens of Ukrainian and Polish nationality fled across the border to Poland.
+During the collectivization of Ukrainian farmland in the first five-year plan and the Holodomor (Great Ukrainian Famine), numerous Soviet citizens of Ukrainian and Polish nationality fled across the border to Poland.
 Interviews of Soviet refugees by Polish border guards provided the first knowledge of the famine to the West.
 Poland also sent agents provocateur across the border in order to encourage Ukrainians to revolt against Soviet rule, which was ineffective and only increased Joseph Stalin's paranoia about rebellion and dissidence in the region.

 Following the signing of the Ribbentrop-Molotov agreement and invasion of Poland by the Soviet Union, vast territories in eastern Poland were annexed to the Ukrainian Soviet Socialist Republic.
 The new border was short-lived, as Nazi Germany invaded the Soviet Union in Operation Barbarossa.
 The invasion of Ukraine began with the German 1st Panzer Army crossing the border and defeating the Soviet 5th Army in the Battle of Brody.
 In 1945, following the end of the war and the establishment of the Polish People's Republic, a new border was formed between the Ukrainian SSR and Poland based on the Yalta Agreement.
 As a result, Poland lost vast territories in Ukraine's favor, including the city of Lviv.

 During the negotiations on the Polish–Soviet border agreement of August 1945, alongside the Polish-Ukrainian section of the border, the Polish side proposal was categorically rejected.
 Due to this, the Polish side proposed more modest changes, namely to transfer the railway junction in Khyriv (Polish: Chyrów) to Poland, in which two parallel main lines of national importance were connected.
 At the same time, Rava-Ruska was requested.
-In this town, located near the Curzon Line, three Polish railway lines and one Ukrainian converged.
-Polish requests were completely rejected, only managed to slightly shift the border to the east near Przemyśl, Korczowa and Horyniec-Zdrój.
-The Soviets also agreed to let Medyka to be on the Polish side.
+In this town, located near the Curzon Line, three Polish and one Ukrainian railway line converged.
+Polish requests were completely rejected, only managing to slightly shift the border to the east near Przemyśl, Korczowa and Horyniec-Zdrój.
+The Soviets also agreed to let Medyka be on the Polish side.
 The Bieszczady County was also obtained, thanks to the efforts of Stanisław Leszczycki during the negotiations, covering about 300 square km with Halicz and Tarnica peaks.